HullSeals/HalpyBOT/CONTRIBUTING.md

 ## Naming standards

 ### Commit messages
 Prefix all commit messages with the issue number if applicable.
 If addressing multiple tickets, create a commit for each change and do not combine them.

 `[HALPY-7] Create awesome function`

+If the commit isn't directly linkes to a ticket, please use the following tags:

+`[Minor] For a really minor addition`
+`[Fix] For a minor bugfix`
+`[Cleanup] after you've used the code-broom`
+`[Doc] for a minor documentation change`
+`[Typo] Fix typos that don't affect functioning of the bot`

 ### Branches
 Make a feature branch off of master using git checkout -b feature/IssueID.
 For other types of pull requests please use one of the following: